Italian Grammar Bank

 The verb “andare” is difficult simply because it’s irregular, having two different roots (and- and vad-) resulting in irregular forms that need attention during conjugation.

-Besides meaning “to go,” what other meanings does “andare” have?
+What other meanings does “andare” have?

 Do I need to learn the whole conjugation?